mmistakes/mm-github-pages-starter/_posts/2020-07-22-rakugo-rpg.md

 ## What about other RPG mechanics

 - *Quest System* is already part of Rakugo
-- O1.4.4assets/ext/rakugo-rpg.pngther rpg machanics will be added in next updates of this extension
+- Other rpg machanics will be added in next updates of this extension

 ## How To install